Requesting a new top-level repository in Collections U of T

 Email digitalinitiatives@library.utoronto.ca with the following information:

-• Emails for staff who will require access to the Collections U of T administration back end
+• Emails for staff who will require access to the Collections U of T administration back end and be responsible for the maintenance of the ingest data

 You must also confirm that the image collection(s) you are ingesting are: